zdravkov/kendo-docs/getting-started/framework/fx/replace.md

         transition:all 350ms ease-out;
     }

-You can override the default duration for the entire document using **higher specificity selector** or by including the same selector after Kendo UI stylesheet references.
+You can override the default duration for the entire document using a [higher specificity selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity), or by including the same selector after Kendo UI stylesheet references.

 ### Faster replace effect transition